 How measured fuel visibility helps operators detect discrepancies, reduce theft risk, and protect fuel accountability across offshore fleets.

+Although maritime fuel theft costs the industry millions of tons of fuel per year, it is not easily detectable.
 Fuel theft offshore does not usually announce itself as theft.

 By the time the discrepancy reaches shore, the vessel may have moved, the supplier may be gone, the crew may have changed watch, and the fuel may have already passed through multiple tanks or operating periods.
+Fuel theft thrives in the inaccurate in-betweens.

 Fuel is valuable, movable, and difficult to control without independent measurement.
+Manual measuring and reporting leave too much room for human error.

 Offshore fuel can pass through suppliers, terminals, ports, vessels, tanks, crews, and customer reporting processes before it is consumed.
 Every handoff creates an opportunity for uncertainty.